-This latest (somewhat revised) version of the Project Reconciliation updates the status of the projects and funding through June 30, 2021.
-Five projects have been completed since our last meeting; Standish Court Stormwater Improvements (ST000007), the Sheriff's Office Training Center (ST000008), Meigs Drive Stormwater Improvements project (ST000019), Commons Drive Sidewalks project (ST000020), and Hospital Road/Lewis Turner Road and Intersection Improvements (ST000023).
-There has also been substantial movement on construction of Phases I-IV of the SW Crestview Bypass (ST00009), and some positive movement regarding the wetland permitting for Phase V and the E-W Connector.
+This latest version of the Project Reconciliation updates the status of the projects and funding through August 31, 2021.
+Financial closeout of four completed projects is on the agenda for this meeting; Standish Court Stormwater Improvements (ST000007), Meigs Drive Stormwater Improvements project (ST000019), Commons Drive Sidewalks project (ST000020), and Hospital Road/Lewis Turner Road and Intersection Improvements (ST000023).
+There has also been substantial movement on the construction of Phases I-IV of the SW Crestview Bypass (ST000009), and positive movement on the wetland permitting for Phase V and the E-W Connector.
+Design for the CR2 Bridge & Roadway Improvement project (ST000014) is now 90% complete, and the "Fifty in Five" program (ST000021) is gaining momentum, with numerous roads now stabilized with lime rock material.

-The 6th Street Area Stormwater Improvements Project (ST000001) is under construction (as of May 17th), but has encountered some rain delays.
+The 6th Street Area Stormwater Improvements Project (ST000001), under construction as of May 17, has encountered numerous delays due to weather and unforeseen issues with groundwater, utilities and recently completed and ongoing residential construction along the corridor.